jimhigson/oboe.js/writing/main/5_Implementation.md

 Packaging as a single distributable file
 ----------------------------------------

-![packaging of many javascript files into multiple single-file packages.
+![**Packaging of many javascript files into multiple single-file packages.** The packages are individually targeted at different execution contexts, either browsers or node *get from notebook, split sketch diagram in half*](images/placeholder.png)

-The packages are individually targeted at different execution contexts, either browsers or node *get from notebook, split sketch diagram in half*](images/placeholder.png)
+Composition of several source files into a functionally equivalent but much smaller distributable text file.
+Obfuscation is a side-effect, somewhat like object code.
+Names of functions and variable names which are provably not possible to reference are reduced to one char for the sake of reduction of size of the source.

--   One file for browser and node is common.
+-   Single file for both browser and node is common.
 -   say how this is done
 -   why not doing this (adds bloat, inhibits micro-lib)
 -   extra challenges